iamlemec/llama.cpp/examples/predicted/README.md

 Demonstration of predicted output generation with recovery.
 See `patch.sh` for an example and `specul.sh` for comparison with draft models.

+# Todo

+Use `common_ngram_hash_function` to index the draft, mapping from n-grams to lists of positions.
+Then track `draft_pos` so that we can reject positions that have been dropped already.

 # Algorithm

 - `n_past`: cumulative number of tokens for which logits have been computed